Guide to IoT Development Frameworks & Best Practices

 The Internet of Things (IoT) represents both a massive challenge and a massive opportunity.
-With IoT devices and revenues projected to double over the next few years, companies that develop IoT products are poised to benefit in a big way.
+IoT devices and revenues are projected to double over the next few years.
+This means that companies who develop IoT products are poised to benefit in a big way.

 However, IoT isn’t a gold rush or a “get rich quick” scheme.
-Diving head-first into IoT development without knowing the best practices is an easy recipe for failed projects and disillusionment.
+Diving head-first into IoT development without knowing the best practices is an easy recipe for failed projects.

 The good news is that by preparing and educating yourself and your team, you’ll be much more likely to succeed.
-In this Guide to IoT Development, we’ll go over everything you need to know to make your product vision a reality: best practices, development paradigms, frameworks, potential use cases, and more.
+In this Guide to IoT Development Frameworks & Best Practices, discover everything you need to know to make your product vision a reality.
+You’ll find:

 By enhancing formerly “dumb” devices with Internet connectivity, IoT aims to make your life simpler, easier, and more efficient.
 Here are just a few examples of how IoT can impact the way we work, play, and live:

-Regardless of how you use it, one thing is clear: IoT is growing at a nearly incomprehensible speed.
-According to research and advisory firm Gartner, 2017 was the first time in history that the planet had more IoT devices (8.4 billion) than human beings.
+Regardless of how you use it, one thing is clear: IoT is growing incredibly fast.
+According to Gartner, the planet had more IoT devices (8.4 billion) than human beings in 2017.
 What’s more, Gartner predicts that this number will skyrocket to 20.4 billion by 2020.

-Meanwhile, management consulting firm Bain & Company predicts that the global IoT market will more than double in just 4 years, from $235 billion in 2017 to $520 billion in 2021.
+Meanwhile, management consulting firm Bain & Company predicts that the global IoT market will more than double in just 4 years.
+The market reached $235 billion in 2017 and is expected to reach $520 billion in 2021.